naghamalsaade/Pharmacy-Managment-System/README.md

 View the activities of a specific employee.
 View bills of sale made by a particular pharmacy employee.
 View return invoices made by a particular pharmacy employee.
-View reimbursements made by a particular pharmacy employee.
+View payments made by a particular pharmacy employee.
 View the orders made by a particular inventory employee.
 View invoices made by a particular inventory employee.

-# Customers
+### Customers
 View all customers.
 Show all customers who have debt to pay.
 View customer invoices in a specific branch or in all the branches from which he purchased.